 A function prototype (or declaration) establishes the name, return type, and storage class of a function fully defined elsewhere in the program.
-It can also include declarations giving the types and number of the function's formal parameters.
-The formal parameter declarations can name the formal parameters, although such names go out of scope at the end of the declaration.
-The storage class register can also be specified for a formal parameter.
+It can also include declarations giving the types and number of the function's formal parameters, and can even name the formal parameters, although such names go out of scope at the end of the declaration.
+The storage class register can also specified for a formal parameter.